 Ferns, specifically American hart’s tongue, are closely tied to the park’s preservation.
 Pteridomania, or “fern fever” was a fad in Victorian culture and the identification and collection of wild or odd species of ferns became a widespread hobby.
 It was this craze that lead to the discovery and cataloging of the local hart’s fern in the area.
 American hart’s tongue is a rare fern, now classified as endangered, that grows between rock clefts in shaded, moist, and verdant forests.
 Naturalists flocked to the area, but when limestone quarrying threatened the destruction of Glacier Lake, naturalists sounded the alarm about the importance of saving these rare, geologically unique lakes and their correspondingly unique fern populations.

 Mary Clark Thompson purchased a 109-acre parcel that surrounds present-day Glacier Lake.
 She gifted the land to the state with the one caveat that it be named after her father and former New York governor, Myron H. Clark.
 The incredible act of generosity preserved Glacier Lake, but similar efforts to save Blue Lake failed.
 Just before its destruction, roughly a thousand hart’s tongue ferns were transplanted to Clark Reservation.
 Presently, the park is home to the largest community of American hart’s tongue.
 In fact, New York is home to nearly 90 percent of American hart’s fern existing within the United States.

-A good guide book is recommend for identifying the wide variety of plants, but the park’s nature center often has educational hikes hosted by naturalists.
-The nature center, operated by the Council of Park Friends, is open Memorial Day to Labor Day and will no doubt open your eyes to the diverse and botanical nature of this gem of a park.
+A good guidebook is recommended for identifying the wide variety of plants, but the park’s nature center often has educational hikes hosted by naturalists.
+The nature center, operated by the Council of Park Friends, is open from Memorial Day to Labor Day and will no doubt open your eyes to the diverse and botanical nature of this gem of a park.